WheteThunger/SpawnModularCar/README.md

 ### Spawn commands
 - `/mycar` -- Spawn a modular car using your "default" preset if saved, else spawn a random car with the maximum number of allowed sockets based on your permissions.
 - `/mycar <2|3|4>` -- Spawn a random modular car with the specified number of sockets.
 - `/mycar <name>` -- Spawn a modular car from the specified preset.
-Supports partial name matching.
+Partial name matching supported.
 See presets section for more details.

-When a modular car is spawned, it will be at full health and contain max fuel.
-Additionally, depending on your granted permissions, all engine modules may be automatically filled with the corresponding quality of engine components.
+When a modular car is spawned, it will be at full health and contain maximum fuel.
+Additionally, depending on your granted permissions, all tanker modules may be automatically filled with fresh water, and all engine modules may be automatically filled with the corresponding quality of engine components.

-The spawn position is relative to the player so that they are on the driver side within mount distance of the middle modules.
+The spawn position is relative to the player so that they are on the driver side and within mount distance of the middle modules.

 ### Other commands
 - `/mycar fix` -- Fix your car.
-This repairs it, restores its fuel and repairs engine parts.
-If you were granted any of the `spawnmodularcar.engineparts.*` permissions, engine parts will be replaced instead.
+This restores it to original condition as though you had just spawned it, with the exception that it will not add or remove a lock, regardless of your `AutoLock` setting.
+If you were granted any of the `spawnmodularcar.engineparts.*` permissions, instead of engine parts being repaired, they will be replaced to the maximum quality you are allowed, with old engine parts being dropped or deleted depending on whether you have the `spawnmodularcar.engineparts.cleanup` permission.
-- `/mycar fetch` -- Teleport your car to you.
-Uprights if it was flipped.
+- `/mycar fetch` -- Teleport your car to you in an upright position.
 Not allowed when the car is on a lift because that can cause issues, unless at least one seat is occupied and the plugin is configured with `CanFetchWhileOccupied: true`.
 - `/mycar destroy` -- Destroy your car, allowing you to spawn a new one.
 - `/mycar autolock` -- Toggles AutoLock.
-While ON, spawning your car or loading a preset will automatically create a lock and add a matching key to your inventory.
+While ON, spawning your car will automatically create a lock and add a matching key to your inventory.
 Note: This only happens if the car has at least one seating module.
 - `/mycar autofilltankers` -- Toggles AutoFillTankers.
 While ON, spawning your car, fixing it, or loading a preset will automatically fill any tanker modules to maximum capacity with fresh water.
 Any salt water in them will be removed.
 - `/mycar help` -- Print a list of available commands and their usage.
 Only shows commands allowed by your permissions.